NSS-Data-Analytics-Cohort-3/nashville-website-searches-datasciencewarrior/README.md

 3. Enter the text “Max queries:” in cell `M3` and enter the maximum query count in `N3` using a formula.

 4. Sort the data by `column D` (Query Count).
     a.
 When did the maximum query count occur?
+September 9, 2019
     b.
-What was the Query Text?
+What was the Query Text?  test
     c.
 What do you notice about the top 5 searches?

 5. Enter the text “Year is number: “ in `M4`.
 Use a formula in `N4` to check the first value in the Year column (C) to see if it is a number.
+1 means it is a number data type.

 6. Enter the text “Query Count is number: “ in `M5`.
-Use a formula in `N5` to check the first value in the Query Count column (D) to see if it is a number.
+Use a formula in `N5` to check the first value in the Query Count column (D) to see if it is a number. yes it is a number.

 7. Enter the text “Map searches:” in `M7`.
 8. Enter “Count” in cell `N6`.
 Below it in `N7`, use a `COUNTIF()` formula to find the number of months that “maps” appeared in the top 500 monthly searches.